 Deedee says that ten years ago, she thought she was going to be an audiologist.
 Yet today, she could not be happier with her decision to pursue law school.
 She says she recognizes that life throws all sorts of unexpected, and sometimes wonderful, curve balls your way to reshape your carefully crafted “plans.”
 As such, she’s learned to embrace the curveballs and learn as much as she can.

-The Howell and Christmas Visionary Scholarship is open to United States citizens and permanent residents who are currently enrolled in an accredited college or university.
+The Christmas Injury Lawyers Visionary Scholarship is open to United States citizens and permanent residents who are currently enrolled in an accredited college or university.
 Applicants must have a GPA of 2.8 or higher and apply winnings to their current term’s tuition.
 For more information, visit our scholarship page or contact us today.

 2017 Award Winner: Joseph Capobianco